the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

 select a color, the background color of the website will change to the selected one.

-There are two type of navbar items we have to register:
+There are two types of navbar items we have to register:

 - `custom-colorPickerDropdown`: This is the dropdown navbar item that contains a list of colors.